 About Federal Excise Taxes on Food Grade Ethanol

+Food grade non-denatured ethanol is regulated and taxed by Tax and Trade Bureau (TTB.gov), a Department of the Internal Revenue Service (IRS.gov).
 This page contains more information related to Federal Excise Taxes applied to food grade ethanol products.

-Do I have to pay the Federal Excise Tax is my use is "non-beverage"?
+Q: Do I have to pay the Federal Excise Tax is my use is "non-beverage"?

 Answer: Yes, the Federal Excise Tax must be paid even if your final use is not for beverage purposes.
 Non-beverage use customers may apply for Excise Tax Drawback from the TTB to have their excise taxes paid on non-beverage ethanol returned.

-What is Excise Tax Drawback?
+Q: What is the Federal Excise Tax Rate for Non-Denatured Ethanol?